Check and limit data roaming in the UK. Find alternatives and avoid unnecesary roaming charges after Brexit.

 Tap Auto-Retrieve or Roaming Auto-Retrieve off.

-You can check your data usage and avoid data roaming charges on iPhone as follows:
+You can check your data usage and avoid roaming charges on iPhone as follows:

 Whenever your iPhone is roaming an icon will appear on the top right corner of your screen.
 This is usually an R. You can check how much data your iPhone is using while roaming as follows: